 MacMillan took his narrative from Abbé Prévost’s 18th Century French novel Manon Lescaut, and the Massenet opera based on it, and set his ballet to a special arrangement of the transporting Massenet score.

-Set in a Paris where squalor and wealth perpetually jostle against each other, the tragic story follows a pretty young woman who desires romantic love but is corrupted by sex and money.
+Set in a Paris where squalor and wealth perpetually jostle against each other, the tragic story follows a pretty country girl who desires romantic love but is corrupted by sex and money in the big city.

 |What||The Royal Ballet, Manon|

 |Where||Royal Opera House, Bow Street, Covent Garden, London, WC2E 9DD | MAP|

 |Nearest tube||Covent Garden (underground)|

 02 Oct 19 – 06 Nov 19, 19:30 mats Sat 5 Oct 12.00; 19 Oct 13:30 Dur.: 2 hours 50 mins inc two intervals